Tiberius: Health and physical appearance

-Suetonius describes Tiberius as being pale skinned, broad shouldered, left-handed, and exceptionally strong and tall for a Roman, although he had poor posture.
+Suetonius describes Tiberius as being pale-skinned, broad-shouldered, left-handed, and exceptionally strong and tall for a Roman, although he had poor posture.
 (Note: At the time Suetonius was writing, the average Roman man would have been about five foot six.)
-Suetonius and Paterculus both write that he was beautiful in his youth.
+Suetonius and Paterculus write that he was beautiful in his youth.
 Even in adulthood, he was prone to severe acne outbreaks.
 He wore his hair cut short at the front and sides but long in the back so it covered the nape of his neck in a style similar to the mullet, which Suetonius claims was a family tradition of the Claudian gens.
 This assertion is confirmed by busts of other Claudian men, who were depicted with the same hairstyle.
 Suetonius describes his eyes as being larger than average, while a passage in Pliny indicates they were grey or blue-grey; polychromy restoration on a bust of Tiberius depict him with grey eyes and hair.
 Suetonius reports he tended to talk with his hands, a habit others found unnerving, and which Augustus saw as an inherent character flaw.

-Both Cassius Dio and Tacitus record that by the time he became Emperor, Tiberius had gone bald.
+Cassius Dio and Tacitus record that by the time he became Emperor, Tiberius had gone bald.
 Tacitus further reports that the Emperor had lost most of his body fat and become abnormally thin, although he retained his physical strength.
-He also contracted a disfiguring facial ailment which may have been a severe case of herpes, an outbreak of which affected the Empire during his reign; Tiberius banned kissing at public functions in an effort to curtail its spread.
-Tacitus believed that embarrassment over his baldness and the disfigurement of his face may have been contributing factors to his retreat to Capri, and noted that he regularly attempted to cover his sores with plaster.
-Despite this, Suetonius reports that Tiberius enjoyed good general health for the duration of his reign.
+He contracted a disfiguring facial ailment which may have been a severe case of herpes, an outbreak of which affected the Empire during his reign; Tiberius banned kissing at public functions in an effort to curtail its spread.
+Tacitus believed that embarrassment over his baldness and the disfigurement of his face may contributed to his retreat to Capri.
+Despite this, Suetonius reports that Tiberius enjoyed good health for the duration of his reign.
 Late in life he suffered from a poor pulse, which modern scholars believe may have been a sign of heart disease.
 Shortly before his death, he suffered an injury to his back while killing a boar with a javelin to open soldiers' games, which severely limited his mobility in his final days.